This section covers:

 The key criteria will be creativity; versatility; and replicability.

-- Creativity: the translation of the table into music should be as inventive as possible, and there will be marks for the sheer cleverness with which the chemistry is expressed in sound, ie: reflecting the nature of the chemistry.
+- Creativity: the translation of the table into music should be as inventive as possible, and there will be marks for the sheer cleverness with which the chemistry is expressed in sound, ie: reflecting the actual nature of the chemicals.

 - Versatility: as far as possible, the instrument created should be capable of producing music in a range of styles; and marks will be given for flexibility.